kernelsauce/turbo/doc/iostream.rst

 	:param num_bytes: The amount of bytes to read.
 	:type num_bytes: Number
 	:param callback: Callback function.
-The function is called with the recieved data as parameter.
+The function is called with the received data as parameter.
 	:type callback: Function
 	:param arg: Optional argument for callback.
 If arg is given then it will be the first argument for the callback and the data will be the second.
 	:param streaming_callback: Optional callback to be called as chunks become available.